 Racking is one of those homebrewing steps.
 The drudgery of segregating the trub or the debris of the primary fermentation from the wort is not necessary; especially when we have conical fermenters to the rescue.
 The big boys do it this way, and us homebrewers can too.

-These are the small-scale version of the mammoth industrial-scale conical fermenters that have been saving effort, time and precious beer from oxidation; since their invention.
+These are the small-scale version of the mammoth industrial-scale stainless steel conical fermenters that have been saving effort, time and precious beer from oxidation; since their invention.

 If you haven’t already, reconsider it.
 Start using this vessel that has been created especially for your comfort as a homebrewer.